bit-country/ambassador/README.md

 2. Our team will evaluate your progress and commitment to determine your status.

 # Task Board

 https://github.com/orgs/bit-country/projects/1

-# Apply Now & Be a Metaverse Pioneer
+# Apply Now

 https://bit.country/ambassador-program

-# List of Authorized Ambassadors
+# List of Recognized Ambassadors
-Be the first one!

 - Your name here
 - Your name here